 Without a filter, the condensate drain will not be able to drain moisture from the air conditioning unit.
 This will result in condensation buildup in the Freon tube, causing water damage to the entire system.

 Running your HVAC unit without a filter is probably OK for a short period of time, but continuing to do so for more than six hours is already delaying it.
 Unless you want your system to blow dirty air into your home or office and you also risk damaging the unit, it is not advisable to run the system without a filter.
-Running the air conditioner without a filter will cause the condensate drain not to drain accumulated moisture from the air conditioner.
+When an air conditioner runs without a filter, it can cause several problems.

 Eventually, excessive condensation moisture buildup in the Freon tube causes water leakage and can damage the entire system.
 The longer you leave your air conditioner running without a filter, the more likely you are to have problems with indoor air quality.
 As a result, you or others in your household may experience increased symptoms of allergy, respiratory problems, eye irritation, or irritation of the nose and throat.